muratk3n/thirdwave/en/2020/04/asia-minor-population.md

 ![](pop-asia-minor.png)

-Accoring to this source, population hovers mostly around 7 million, it was 8 million at 1025, 7.2 million on 1300, 7 million 1500...
+According to this source, AM population hovers mostly around 7 million, it was 8 million at 1025, 7.2 million on 1300, 7 million 1500...

-Both datasets support a minority thesis, and since culture codes are the important element here which is tied to geography, arrivals wld mostly be assimilated and be part of their region.
-This is the reason today's Anatolians are close in culture to Greeks, Armenians, or Kurds, one cld say *are* a combination of all these cultures / peoples.
+Both datasets support a minority thesis, and since culture codes are the important element, that are tied to geography, arrivals wld mostly be assimilated and belong to their region.
+This is the reason why today's Anatolians are close in culture to Greeks, Armenians, or Kurds, or one cld say *are* a culmination of all of them, including of course some migrants, in a small fashion.